Skip to content

 3. Enter the organization name.

-5. Complete authentication with your identity provider.
+5. Complete authentication with the identity provider.

 If the organization has one enabled SSO provider, Wodby redirects directly to that provider.
 If more than one provider is available, choose the provider first.